 Call us on 1300 762 227 for an appointment, or schedule an appointment online by clicking the button below.

 View this video to learn how a splint assists in de Quervain’s Tenosynovitis treatment and recovery.
 As explained by Action Rehab founder Ben Cunningham.

 It is very important to have a thorough assessment of your hand, wrist, elbow and shoulder if you or your Doctor suspect that you might have de Quervain’s Tenosynovitis.
-At Action rehab your Hand Therapist or Physiotherapist will get an understanding of the tasks that cause you pain and where the pain is located.
+At Action Rehab your therapist will get an understanding of the tasks that cause you pain and where the pain is located.

 See below for lightweight splint with and without thumb support.

-Hand Therapists at Action Rehab are the experts in the care of de Quervain’s Tenosynovitis and are the hand therapists that Melbourne trusts.
+Hand Therapists at Action Rehab Melbourne are experienced in the care of de Quervain’s Tenosynovitis.

-Our hand therapists and Physiotherapists will take the time to assess and treat your condition, and we will tailor a specialised splinting and strengthening program to treat your de Quervain’s Tenosynovitis.
-Hand Therapists at Action Rehab treat hundreds of de Quervain’s Tenosynovitis patients every year and our results have proven that a strengthening and stabilisation program can assist with symptoms of de Quervain’s Tenosynovitis.
+Our Occupational Therapists and Physiotherapists will take the time to assess and treat your condition, and we will tailor a splinting and strengthening program to treat your de Quervain’s Tenosynovitis.
+Action Rehab treat hundreds of de Quervain’s Tenosynovitis patients every year and can provide a strengthening and stabilisation program for de Quervain’s Tenosynovitis.